rstill/G_and_C_Data/src/README.md

 # How the Script Works
-## Per the course instructions, this script, from the test and train data sets, creates a
-## single, tidy data set, containing the avearge of each extracted variable for each activity
-## and each subject.
+Per the course instructions, this script, from the test and train data sets, creates a single, tidy data set, containing the avearge of each extracted variable for each activity and each subject.
 It accomplished this bby doing the following.
  1. The dataset is downloaded and unzipped by the function download_data().
 Directories are created as needed.
- 2. The feature names and activity labels are read from the code book files via the function read_codes().
+ 2. The feature names and activity labels are read from the code book files via the function read_labels().
  3. The train and test dataset files are loaded and merged into a single data table via the function merge_date().
  4. The function extract_Data(0 is used to create a data table containing only those